Creating HTML forms for websites and applications

 Testing using the Google developer tool

-Use the Google developer tool to inspect your rendered code to verify ARIA references and state changes (i.e., aria-required, aria-invalid, aria-describedby, etc.).
+Use the Google developer tool (external link) to inspect your rendered code to verify ARIA references and state changes (i.e., aria-required, aria-invalid, aria-describedby, etc.).
 You can also inspect CSS and verify color contrast for text, borders, and focus outlines using the WebAIM contrast checker (external link).

 Testing using the ANDI tool